nodejs/node/doc/api/dgram.markdown

 Broadcasts a datagram on the socket.
 The destination `port` and `address` must be specified.

-The `msg` argument containins the message to be sent.
+The `msg` argument contains the message to be sent.
 Depending on its type, different behavior can apply.
 If `msg` is a `Buffer`, the `offset` and `length` specify the offset within the `Buffer` where the message begins and the number of bytes in the message, respectively.
-If `msg` is a `String`, then it is automatically converted to a `Buffer` with `'utf8'` enecoding.
+If `msg` is a `String`, then it is automatically converted to a `Buffer` with `'utf8'` encoding.
 With messages that contain  multi-byte characters, `offset` and `length` will be calculated with respect to [byte length][] and not the character position.
 If `msg` is an array, `offset` and `length` must not be specified.